 Tag Day is one of the largest fundraisers of the year in terms of time, outreach and support.
-In one Saturday (usually in late September), over one hundred band students and their family members reach out to over a thousand Ashburn area friends and neighbors, and seek to bring in over ten thousand dollars.
+In one Saturday (usually in late September), over one hundred band students and their family members reach out to over a thousand Ashburn area friends and neighbors, and seek to bring in over seven thousand dollars.
 All students and a parent from each family are required to participate.

 A typical tag day goes something like this: